minagawah/minagawah/README.md

 ### Hi there 👋

 Hi, this is Mina.
 I live in Japan :japan: :shinto_shrine: :sushi: and I practice martial arts :octocat:.
-I love Rust! :crab:
+I love JS :zap: and Rust! :crab:
 I usually create repos for my own benefit :avocado:, but I hope you will find them helpful to you as well! :seedling: :flamingo:
 I am currently **looking for a job opening starting mid-February 2025 in HCMC, Vietnam!**